madewithml/hacktoberfest/.github/PULL_REQUEST_TEMPLATE.md

 Hey, Thanks for creating this PR.
-Ensure you have checked the applicable boxes :smiley
+Ensure you have checked the applicable boxes.

 ## What does this PR do?